MARTIMM/Semi-xml/README.md

 ## Changes

+* 0.14.2
+  * Added a trick from the panda program to reorder the options to the front so the sxml files can be made executable and on the commandline some added options which would come after the filename instead of before.
 * 0.14.1
   * Bugfix. spacing around text.
 XML::Text completely replaced by Semi-xml::Text
 * 0.14.0 Introducing $*<tag and $*>tag to add a space to the left or right.